hydroper-jet/lang/spec/1.0/source/src/overview/compilation.md

 ## Number overflow

-Operations whose result cannot be represented due to range limit cause a number overflow, such as `Int.MAX_VALUE + 1`.
+Operations whose result cannot be represented due to range limit cause a number overflow, such as `Long.MAX_VALUE + 1`.
 The result of a number overflow is implementation defined.

 ## Platform-specific operations